Rudrabha/Wav2Lip/README.md

 Preparing LRS2 for training
 ----------
 Our models are trained on LRS2.
-Training on other datasets might require small modifications to the code.
-Changes to FPS etc. would need significant code changes.
+See [here](#training-on-datasets-other-than-lrs2) for a few suggestions regarding training on other datasets.
 ##### LRS2 dataset folder structure

 ```